Installation

 Termux is an Android terminal emulator and Linux environment app that works directly with no rooting or setup required.

-There are no binary wheels of pymunk for Termux/Android, or for its dependency cffi, so you will need to install a couple of packages first, before pymunk can be installed.
+There are no binary wheels of Pymunk for Termux/Android, or for its dependency CFFI, so you will need to install a couple of packages first, before Pymunk can be installed.

 1. Install python and other needed dependencies (run inside Termux):